 untilted dot lol blog (dotart.blog's version)

-This is the dotart.blog variant of the untilted.lol official blog (https://untilted.lol/untilted-dot-lol-blog)
+This is the dotart.blog (and actually RSS-friendly!) version of the untilted.lol official blog (https://untilted.lol/untilted-dot-lol-blog)

 I have not had a sale for the first few months since I set up shop, but this time I can take some responsibility for that, because I was initially not very clear about what I could provide to the audience besides my art and my update posts.
 It's also been a while since I spoke on this matter as well.
 You also may have also noticed that I don't post much art outside of the Untilted comic strip.
 All that is explained on my personal blog.